Abuca/alx-low_level_programming/0x00-hello_world/README.md

-A first project on how to compile a c file with in gcc.
+This a hello world directory for a low level programming repo.
+Which ia the first project in the repository.